jbush001/NyuziProcessor/README.md

 # Getting Started

-These instructions explain how to get the design running in Verilog simulation.
-This environment allows cycle-accurate modeling of the hardware without an FPGA.
+This section explains how to get the design running in the cycle-accurate Verilog simulator and the emulator.
+This environment allows development of hardware and software without an FPGA.

 ## Required Software

 The following sections explain how to install these packages for each operating system.

 - GCC 4.8+ or Apple Clang 4.2+
 - Python 2.7